From an early age, Jerell has committed himself to public service and education.

 Presently, Jerell is the Chief of Outreach and Constituent Relations for the Temporary Disability Insurance and Family Medical Insurance Division at the NJ Department of Labor and Workforce Development, teaches as an Adjunct Professor at Rutgers University School of Management and Labor Relations and is a Trenton City Councilman-at-Large.
 Jerell is an alumnus of Rutgers, where he earned an Ed.M. in the Social and Philosophical Foundations of Education as an Harold and Reba Martin-Eagleton Fellow.
 He is a 2016 Fellow of the New Leaders Council-NJ.

-Named by Black Enterprise as a Modern Man 100 and by InsiderNJ as one of the 50 under 30 Millennial Up and Comers and a top 12 Rising Operatives in New Jersey, Councilman Blakeley is the Vice Chairman of the Mercer County Board of Social Services, serves on the board of the New Jersey Environmental Justice Alliance and is a member of the Young Elected Officials Alliance Network.
+Honored by the Trenton branches of the NAACP and Zeta Phi Beta, as well as Avis, for his public and community service, Jerell was named by Black Enterprise as a Modern Man 100 and has been noted by InsiderNJ as one of the 50 under 30 Millennial Up and Comers, a top 12 Rising Operatives in NJ, and African American Political Power List.
+Jerell is also the Vice Chairman of the Mercer County Board of Social Services.